-Fixing of Coupon Rates - Correction - Nykredit Realkredit A/S
+Fixing of coupon rates - Correction - Nykredit Realkredit A/S

 28 September 2023

-Change of incorrect interest rates on DK0009536799 (32H), maturity in 2026, the last five fixing periods.
-The bond is quarterly fixed and the new interest rates is stated below:
+Due to wrong calculations, the coupon fixings on DK0009536799 (32H) will be changed for the last five terms.
+The bond is quarterly fixed and the new coupons are as follows:

 Interest rate periods New interest rates